syntax-tree/.github/security.md

 Projects governed by syntax-tree sometimes do unsafe things by design (such as a plugin that executes arbitrary code or an option that is dangerous).
-This unsafe behaviour should be explicitly documented and, if it is, is not considered a security issue.
+This unsafe behavior should be explicitly documented and, if it is, is not considered a security issue.

 There are no hard and fast rules to determine if a bug is worth reporting as a